adrian023/Word-Guessing-Game-C/README.md

 # Word-Guessing-Game-C
-Word Guessing Game Using C (includes file handling as word storage)
+Word Guessing Game Using C

+features:
+  -file handling used as word storage
+  -includes different categories
+  -allows addition of words